JOLLYSWAGBUCKLER397/DMD-SAVE-REPACKER/README.md

 replace "replace" with your user

-step two - run this command on your terminal
+step 2 - run this command on your terminal

 ./dmdsave "/Users/replace/Library/Application Support/com.Realm-Archive.Death-Must-Die/Saves/Slot_0.sav"